yashkhetade/JavaMicroservices/Microservices.md

 # All Features  of project  are independently created

 # Different Technologies i.e one MS can be build on nodejs one on java etc

+## Each MS will have its own deployment pipeline and infrastructure